begler1/20532CIDL-EXP-M2/content.md

 e.
 Click on the Replication list and select the Locally-redundant storage \)LRS) option.
 Make sure the Storage service encryption option is Disabled.
 f.
 In the Location list, select the region closest to your current location.
 g.
 In the Resource group section, select the Use existing option.
 h.
-In the Resource group section, locate the dialog box and provide the value 20532.
+In the Resource group section, locate the dropdown listbox and select your pre-existing resource group.
 i.
 Ensure that the Pin to Dashboard option is selected.
 j.
 Click Create.